diego95root/diego95root.github.io/tabs/about.md

 > If you reveal your secrets to the wind, you should not blame the wind for revealing them to the trees

-# Who am I?
+## Who am I?

-Thingies
+- Student at the University of Leeds
+- Penetration Tester (currently studying towards my OSCP)
+- Bug Hunter on [YesWeHack](https://yeswehack.com/hunters/godiego) and [HackerOne](https://hackerone.com/diegobernal)
+- CTF Player